mattiaZonelli/age-detector/readme.md

-**In the tl_fl.ipynb is a version made with tensorflow, but we does transfer learning and fine-tuning on Resnet50.**\
+**In the tl_fl.ipynb there is a version made with tensorflow, but we does transfer learning and fine-tuning on Resnet50.**